arjjjohnson/DH110-2021F/assignment04/readme.md

 > When Evan was born, Sarah took a leave from her job as a registered nurse.
 She was anticipating going back when he turned 1-years-old but then her husband received a raise at work and with the high cost of childcare, it started to make more sense for her to stay home.

 #### How Sarah is using this product
-> Sarah feels fairly skilled in technology but as she tries to navigate the Arizona.gov homepage she is quickly
+> Sarah feels fairly skilled in technology but as she tries to navigate the Arizona.gov homepage she is quickly losing confidence.

 [insert photo of journey map]

-Two features you want to propose for the ux design
+## Proposed Features

-Short Reflection
+## Reflection
+In the end, this assignment